Left of the Dial kort samengevat

-Left of the Dial is een jaarlijks internationaal showcasefestival dat mid-oktober in de binnenstad van Rotterdam plaatsvindt.
-Het laat een dwarsdoorsnede zien van de meest relevante alternatieve artiesten van dat moment.
+Left of the Dial is een jaarlijks internationaal showcasefestival dat in oktober in de binnenstad van Rotterdam plaatsvindt.
+Het laat een dwarsdoorsnede zien van de meest relevante opkomende artiesten van dat moment.
 Althans, een dwarsdoorsnede van wat wij de meest relevante artiesten vinden en wij kunnen het natuurlijk ook gewoon helemaal mis hebben.

-Waarom heet het festival Left of the Dial?
+Waarom het festival Left of the Dial heet

 Het festival is vernoemd naar een nummer van The Replacements.
-‘Left of the Dial’ is een verwijzing naar Amerikaanse radiostations.
-Om de beste alternatieve muziek te vinden, moest je de knop op je radio helemaal naar links draaien, daar zaten de kleine radiostation die nieuwe muziek uitzonden.
+‘Left of the Dial’ is een verwijzing naar Amerikaanse radiostations; om de beste alternatieve muziek te vinden, moest je de knop van je radio helemaal naar links draaien, daar zaten de kleine radiostation die nieuwe muziek uitzonden.
 Dat sloot perfect aan bij het festival.
 Bovendien vinden wij The Replacements een van de beste bands van de wereld.
 Dat was ook nog een prima reden om een festival naar hen te vernoemen.

 Op Left of the Dial zijn alle bands even belangrijk.
 Er zijn geen headliners en misschien heeft nog niet iedereen het op dat moment door, maar op de ene dag spelen net zulke goeie artiesten als op de andere dag.
 We hopen dus dat iedereen het hele festival samen met ons wil meemaken.
 Gewoon, dat verdienen de artiesten.
 En het is gezelliger.
 (Als je dit geen bevredigend antwoord vindt, zou je dit artikel kunnen lezen en als je daarna nog niet tevreden bent, dan spijt ons het heel erg… maar we verkopen nog steeds alleen maar passe-partouts!)

-in 2023 hebben we een magazine uitgegeven over alles dat met festivals te maken heeft.
-Het is hier nog te koop en je kunt (bijna) alle artikelen ook online lezen.
+In 2023 hebben we een magazine uitgegeven over alles dat met festivals te maken heeft.
+Het was een prachtig boekwerk dat we tijdens het festival hebben verkocht.
+Je kunt (bijna) alle artikelen nog online lezen.
 Onze hoop is dat hierdoor iemand een festival gaat organiseren dat net zo leuk is als Left of the Dial en waar wij dan gewoon als bezoeker heen kunnen, zonder te hoeven werken!

 In 2020 kon Left of the Dial als fysiek festival op het allerlaatste moment niet doorgaan.
 Het festival had een ontheffing, maar de pandemie laaide op en drie dagen voor aanvang werd noodgedwongen de stekker uit het evenement getrokken.
 Om toch iets te kunnen doen, hebben we in 2020 een parallel universum gecreëerd waarin Left of the Dial wel doorging.